 Should you own or rent?

 While conventional wisdom has always proclaimed that property ownership is the sounder decision compared to renting, this is not the case for everyone.
 While it’s true that mortgage interest is tax-deductible and rent is not, your level of taxable income, your effective tax rate, and whether you use the standard deduction or itemize will affect how much this deduction is worth to your personal financial portfolio.

 The current federal estate and gift tax exemption limits will determine what taxes your heirs will pay on your estate after your death.
 If handled properly, it’s possible to minimize the impact of estate taxes, allowing heirs to pay no federal estate or gift tax.

 “Your adviser and CPA should work together to project the expected size of your estate, the potential federal estate tax liability, and any anticipated state estate taxes,” advised Bryan Koslow for Kiplingers.

 While no one likes to be faced with investment losses, the truth is that they can come in handy during tax time.
 Capital losses can be “saved” to offset capital gains in future tax years.
 They cannot be passed on to your heirs, however, so it makes sense to seek advice from professionals about using them advantageously during your lifetime.

 When to take IRA disbursements.

 While individuals are able to begin taking disbursements from their IRA accounts at age 59 and a half, the IRS requires you to begin taking minimum distributions annually when you turn 70 and a half.
 As with all financial moves, there is a strategy behind when and how to take these disbursements that your accountant and financial advisor working together could help you craft to your best advantage.

-Learn how Arizona-based Prime Wealth Advisors’ full-service retirement planning, tax, estate, and wealth management can help you ensure your retirement funds will last for your lifetime.
-Call 623.77.PRIME or visit our website for more information.
+Learn how Arizona-based Prime Wealth Advisors’ full-service retirement planning, tax services, estate, and wealth management can help you ensure your retirement funds will last for your lifetime.
+Call 623.77.PRIME for more information.